live-controls/utils/README.md

 An utilities package for Laravel 11+, it includes various categories of useful methods to ease the life of a developer and speed up the process.

+**To use the old system with a single Utils class, use the versions v1.x**

 ## Classes